640-K/hackathon-task-fall-2021/README.md

 he's going to take revenge for the disturbance of his sleep.

 ### Gameplay
 You play as a aforementioned vampire.
-WASD - move, LMB - sword attack, RMB - bite.
+WASD - move, LMB - sword attack, RMB - bite, C - turn to vampire/normal.
 Your goal is to lower the aura level of the villagers.When level of aura is low enough our hero can fall asleep.But now the level is higher than ever and our hero needs to come up with a plan of destroy faith.